The Burford Story

 The business began to take off and soon we started to add to the greenhouses, diversifying into wider ranges of plants and pots and then, bit by bit, a decent car park for our customers.
 Soon we had heating and then we launched, with mum behind the stoves, our now renowned café, the first of its kind in the UK.

 With plants and gardening still at the core of our offer today (sourced in the UK where possible), the last ten years have seen the company develop apace, with a brand new 300-seater café and restaurant, the advent of our Food Halls, Heritage Kitchen Garden and Little Burford Children's Store, the launch of our Online Store and our enhanced House and Home offering.
 We have run pop-up stores in London, collaborated with the hugely enjoyable Wilderness festival, and have seen the launch of our very own Shoreditch Studio in the creative heart of the Capital.
-We have also forged a now decade-long ground-breaking social enterprise partnership with the Oxford-based charity Aspire, culminating in our winning of The Guardian Charity of The Year Award.

 Our Burford store today is housed in an eclectic, yet beautiful mix of vintage glasshouses with timber framed sections – well maintained of course and it all works.
 We have the accolades to boot – Silver Gilt winners at Chelsea Flower Show, Oxfordshire Restaurant of The Year winner, and winner at the 2015 Oxfordshire Business Awards.